Anna Göldi: Exoneration

 On 20 September 2007, the Swiss parliament decided to acknowledge Anna Göldi's case as a miscarriage of justice.
 Fritz Schiesser, as the representative for Glarus in the Swiss parliament, called for Anna Göldi's exoneration, which was granted 226 years after her death, on 27 August 2008 on the grounds that she had been subjected to an "illegal trial".
 Apparently, Göldi's married employer abused his power after she had threatened to reveal their affair.

 Memorial

 The Swiss town of Glarus unveiled a memorial for Göldi in 2014.
 The memorial, consisting of two permanently lit lamps on the side of the Glarus court house, is intended to draw attention to violations of human rights that occur in the world today, as well as Göldi's story.

 A plaque on the building's facade explains the lamps' significance.

 "The memorial is an expression of atonement for the injustice that took place here.
 It will be an eternal light for Anna Göldi."

 On August 20, 2017, the Anna Göldi Museum was opened in the Hänggiturm building.

 In popular culture

 The life of Göldi has been the subject of a musical, with Göldi performed by Masha Karell.
-Her life was also captured by the doom metal band 1782, in their single "She Was a Witch".